pin_user_pages() and related calls¶

 (…unless it was already out of balance due to a long-term RDMA pin being in place.)

-dump_page() has been enhanced slightly, to handle these new counting fields, and to better report on compound pages in general.
-Specifically, for compound pages, the exact (compound_pincount) pincount is reported.
+dump_page() has been enhanced slightly to handle these new counting fields, and to better report on large folios in general.
+Specifically, for large folios, the exact pincount is reported.